Below you’ll find the answers to most frequently asked questions by Cuban travelers.

 CAN I EXTEND MY TRIP TO CUBA BEYOND THE SCHEDULED TOUR DATES?

 You may arrive in Cuba prior to our tour or stay for additional time after our tour concludes.
-However, if you are a U.S. citizen, any additional travel must meet the requirements of one of the approved travel categories for U.S. travelers.
-In the case of our tour, that category is “People to People Travel”.
+However, if you are a U.S. citizen, any additional travel must meet the requirements of one of the approved travel categories for U.S. travelers and our group tour is set only for the dates advertised.
+We can facilitate a day earlier arrival but not more.
 If you are not traveling under an approved category, you will be traveling illegally.
 For non-U.S. nationals who are flying to/from Cuba from anywhere other than the U.S., you may extend your stay as dictated by Cuba visa/travel laws as well as those of your home country.
 We do advise being educated on any restrictions that may be in place, as we are not apprised of all requirements for non-U.S. citizens.

 WHAT IS THE LUGGAGE ALLOWANCE?
 ARE THERE WEIGHT LIMITS?